aleena-jose/bharatsim-tutorial/source/inputoutput.rst

 .. note:: In case the quantities you'd like to output are fairly simple, you could use Scala's ``println`` function to directly output what you need.

-Outputting to a CSV file
+Saving your output to a CSV file
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The BharatSim engine contains a class called ``CsvOutputGenerator``, which has two attributes: